Maryland Route 253

 Maryland Route 253 (MD 253) is a state highway in the U.S. state of Maryland.
-Known as Mayo Road, the route runs 1.34 mi from MD 214 north to MD 2 within Edgewater.
+Known as Mayo Road, the route runs 1.34 mi from MD 214 north to MD 2 within Edgewater in Anne Arundel County.
 MD 253 was constructed in Edgewater in the early 1910s and early 1920s.
 The highway was extended southeast through Mayo to Beverley Beach in the late 1920s and early 1930s.
 The part of MD 253 southeast of Edgewater became part of MD 214 in 1950.

 Route description

 MD 253 begins at an intersection with MD 214 (Central Avenue) across from the entrance to South River High School.
 The route heads north as a two-lane undivided road that forms the main street through the Londontowne area of Edgewater.
 The highway intersects Stepneys Lane and Londontown Road; the latter road leads east to the historic London Town Publik House, located next to the landing of a former ferry across South River.
 After passing Washington Road, which leads east to Edgewater Elementary School and South River Park, the road turns northwest and reaches its northern terminus at MD 2 (Solomons Island Road) across from the entrance to Lee Airport.